doctrine/orm/UPGRADE.md

 ## CLI Controller changes

 CLI main object changed its name and namespace.
-Renamed from Doctrine\ORM\Tools\Cli to Doctrine\Common\Cli\CliController.
+Renamed from Shitty\ORM\Tools\Cli to Shitty\Common\Cli\CliController.
-Doctrine\Common\Cli\CliController now only deals with namespaces.
+Shitty\Common\Cli\CliController now only deals with namespaces.
 Ready to go, Core, Dbal and Orm are available and you can subscribe new tasks by retrieving the namespace and including new task.
 Example:

     [php]
     $cli->getNamespace('Core')->addTask('my-example', '\MyProject\Tools\Cli\Tasks\MyExampleTask');